dalgudot/react-toast/README.md

 # react-toast

-A built-in global-state-management toast notification library for React web application
+A built-in global-state-management toast notification for React

 <br/>